 Israel: LAW on Order

 The M72A7 has lower penetration capability than the M72A5, or the enhanced penetration M72A4.
-What is does offer is an insensitive warhead for greater safety, and enhanced blast effect that makes it especially useful once it penetrates a building.
-This redesigned version of the LAW rocket has restarted production and returned to American military service in the last couple of years.
+What is does offer is an enhanced blast effect that makes it especially useful once it penetrates a building, and an insensitive warhead for greater safety.
+The latter is the difference between the M72A6 and A7.